xtotdam/lammps-tools/README.en.md

 At the beginning of the script, the `patterns` dictionary stores the templates of the file names that will be copied inside the run folder, archived and deleted.

-If you add a separate line of the form #@include X Y Z inside the script, then the files X Y Z will be added to the list of copied files.
+If you add a separate line of the form `#@include X Y Z` inside the script, then the files `X Y Z` will be added to the list of copied and archived files.

 ```
 # python archive_run.py --help